internalfx/rethinkdbfs-spec/README.md

 }
 ```

-This method drops the files and chunks collections associated with this RethinkDBFS bucket.
+This method drops the files and chunks tables associated with this RethinkDBFS bucket.

 Drivers should drop the files collection first, and then the chunks collection.